-- i) the duct system has three or fewer return grilles, or - ii) the total duct leakage is less than 50 cfm (25 L/s) at 25 Pa, or - iii) local codes require licensing, that parties conducting the test have not obtained, in order to remove the blower access panel, or - iv) the air handler blower access is in an attic or crawlspace that has limited or restricted entry or exit - Method 1 Installation.
+- i) the duct system has three or fewer return grilles, or - ii) the total duct leakage is less than 50 cfm (25 L/s) at 25 Pa, or - iii) local codes require licensing, that parties conducting the test have not obtained, in order to remove the blower access panel or - iv) the air handler blower access is in an attic or crawlspace that has limited or restricted entry or exit - Method 1 Installation.
 The air handler blower access panel shall be removed and the Duct Leakage Tester attached to the blower compartment access. - Method 2 Installation.
 The Duct Leakage Tester shall be attached to the largest return grille in the system.
 For systems with multiple returns of equal largest size, the return closest to the air handler shall be used.
 The remaining opening in the return grille and all other return grilles shall be temporarily sealed. - 4.3.1.
-If the duct leakage to outside will be measured then a Blower Door shall be installed in the enclosure per Sections 3.3.1 and 3.3.2. - 4.3.2.
+If the duct leakage to outside will be measured, then a Blower Door shall be installed in the enclosure per Sections 43.3.1.1 and 43.3.1.2 for a Detached Dwelling Unit or Section 43.3.2.2 for an Attached Dwelling Unit. - 4.3.2.
 The static pressure probe(s) for the Duct Leakage Tester shall be installed using one of the following options.

-When using Method 2 for a duct system with more than three returns (based on the exception in Section 4.3), then only Section 4.3.2.4 shall be used.
+When using Method 2 for a duct system with more than three returns (based on the exception in Section $\underline{54.3}$ iv), then only Section $\underline{54.3.2.4}$ shall be used.